Gertrude Protain: Career

 In 1960, Protain became the executive secretary of the Grenada Board of Tourism and the following year she co-founded the Grenada Hotel Association, as a means of solving industry issues and creating networks for common interests.
 She was honoured in 1968 with the Order of the British Empire.
 Protain attended several international exhibits to promote Grenadian products to markets abroad and in 1978, led the delegation for the Calgary Stampede trade exhibition, in which Greneda took first prize.
 After two decades of service, Protain retired, only to return four years later to work for the Ministry of Tourism as the government's cruise administrator.
 This was the period immediately following the US-led Invasion of Grenada and news of the event led to an upsurge in interest about the island.
 Protain organized tourism seminars for taxi drivers and street vendors so that they were able to provide high quality service and were knowledgeable about the island.

 Protain retired from government service in 1986, to work as a marketing manager for the firm of George F. Huggins, an international shipping firm.
 She worked diligently to have Grenada included in the routes of the Carnival Cruise Lines and successfully overcame their hesitation to add Grenada to their itinerary in 1991, earning the acclaim as the island's "First Lady of Tourism".
-Receiving many accolades and honours, Protain was the recipient of the Grenada Board of Tourism Award (1990), the Grenada Independence Award (1995), the 35th Anniversary Award of the Grenada Hotel Association (1996), as well as the Grenada Silver Jubilee Certificate of Honour (1999).
+Receiving many accolades and honours, Protain was the appointed MBE in the 1968 Birthday Honours, recipient of the Grenada Board of Tourism Award (1990), the Grenada Independence Award (1995), the 35th Anniversary Award of the Grenada Hotel Association (1996), as well as the Grenada Silver Jubilee Certificate of Honour (1999).
 In 2004, Shadel Nyack Compton wrote Gertrude Protain: Glimpses into the Life of a Great Grenadian, which was published by the Belmont Estate Heritage Foundation to recognize Protain's contributions to her homeland.